About the Prayer Ministry

 The second list is a very Private List.
 A small group of Parishioners, appointed by the Rector, pray daily and privately as requested for people who are sick or experiencing difficult circumstances.
 At times, those removed from the Public List are added to this list for ongoing prayer support.
 Additions are made throughout the month and a revised list is sent out at the beginning of each month.
 This list of names, the needs of those for whom prayers are offered, and the list of parishioners who pray daily is kept in confidence to assure the privacy of all.
 Please don’t hesitate to call and share with the prayer team your own needs and/or the needs of those you love.
 To add a name to the prayer list or to ask any questions about the Prayer Ministry, please contact Debbie Dawsey-Davis at 843-812-8255 or via email at email@example.com.

 St. Mark's Intercessory Prayer List

-For the special needs and concerns of this congregation, especially Anne, Judy, Misty, Lin, Bonnie, Diane, Stokes, Therese, Sandy, Katherine, Christen, Johnny, Cheryl, Joyce, Jane, Ginny, Monica, Lauren, Betty, Shirley, Teresa, and Carl.
-We pray this week for the Trustees of The Episcopal Church in South Carolina, and also for the Dioceses of Myahururu and Maralal Area in Kenya.
+For the special needs and concerns of this congregation, especially Judy, Cathy, Karen, Misty, Lin, Diane, Stokes, Therese, Sandy, Katherine, Christen, Johnny, Cheryl , Joyce, Jane, Ginny, Monica, Betty, Shirley, Teresa, and the family of Elwyn.
+We pray this week for Kanuga Camp and Conference Center in Hendersonville, North Carolina, and for the Diocese of Ontario, Canada.